Just arrived in Malaga? You’ll need to find somewhere to live – and you’ll probably be looking to rent an apartment.

-If you’re only staying for a short time, a lot of good deals can be found on Airbnb (outside of peak summer time).
+If you’re only staying for a short time (less than three months), a lot of good deals can be found on Airbnb (outside of peak summer time).
 Likewise, many owners share property listings (both short and long-term) on Facebook, whether in local groups or on Marketplace.

 If you’re looking for a room in an apartment shared with others, Piso Compartido, as the name suggests, has a strong focus on that.

 Unfortunately, it’s quite common for property owners in Malaga not to respond to requests through website portals.